rails/rails/guides/source/security.md

 ### Header Injection

 WARNING: _HTTP headers are dynamically generated and under certain circumstances user input may be injected.
-This can lead to false redirection, XSS or HTTP response splitting._
+This can lead to false redirection, XSS, or HTTP response splitting._

 HTTP request headers have a Referer, User-Agent (client software), and Cookie field, among others.
-Response headers for example have a status code, Cookie and Location (redirection target URL) field.
+Response headers for example have a status code, Cookie, and Location (redirection target URL) field.
 All of them are user-supplied and may be manipulated with more or less effort. _Remember to escape these header fields, too._ For example when you display the user agent in an administration area.

 Besides that, it is _important to know what you are doing when building response headers partly based on user input._ For example you want to redirect the user back to a specific page.
 To do that you introduced a "referer" field in a form to redirect to the given address: